sover02/honey_net/README.md

 ```

 This will deploy one honeypot server in each region, except us-east-1, which is commented out.
 To select which locations, comment out or uncomment blocks in ./terraform/honeypot_instances.tf

+## Teardown

+You can destroy all servers without rebuilding them by passing the "INPUT_TERRAFORM_DESTROY_ONLY" flag to the docker container.

+Just add `-e "INPUT_TERRAFORM_DESTROY_ONLY=true"` as one of the variables to the above command.